You may need to read this

 The Verdict on Tommy Robinson: Street Power vs. Structural Reality

-If your definition of "saving Britain" involves returning to a pre-2002 unified cultural state, the data says protesting won't achieve it.
+If your definition of saving Britain involves returning to a pre-2002 unified cultural state, the data says protesting won't achieve it.

-Scale vs. Impact: Robinson’s movements, such as the 150,000-strong
+Scale vs. Impact: Robinson’s movements, such as the 150,000-strong Unite the Kingdom march in late 2025, show massive

-"Unite the Kingdom" march in late 2025, show massive mobilization, but they are met with equally massive
+mobilisation, but they are met with equally massive

 counter-mobilizations (500,000+